apache/fineract/README.md

 Merge Strategy
 --------------

-We request that your commit message include a FINERACT JIRA issue, recommended to be put in parenthesis add the end of the first line.
-Start with an upper case imperative verb (not past form), and a short but concise clear description.
-(E.g. _Add enforced HideUtilityClassConstructor checkstyle (FINERACT-821)_ or _Fix inability to reschedule when interest accrued larger than EMI (FINERACT-1109)_ etc.).

 This project's committers typically prefer to bring your Pull Requests in through _Rebase and Merge_ instead of _Create a Merge Commit_.
 (If you are unfamiliar with GitHub's UI re. this, note the somewhat hidden little triangle drop-down at the bottom of PR, visible only to committers, not contributors.)
 This avoids the "merge commits" which we consider to be somewhat "polluting" the projects commits log history view.
 We understand this doesn't give an easy automatic reference to the original PR (which GitHub automatically adds to the Merge Commit message it generates), but we consider this an only very minor inconvenience; it's typically relatively easy to find the original PR even just from the commit message, and JIRA.